Shakthivelms8/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

----
-lab:
-    title: 'Measure performance of entities in separate and embeded containers'
-    module: 'Module 8 - Implement a data modeling and partitioning strategy for Azure Cosmos DB SQL API'
+# Module 8 - Implement a data modeling and partitioning strategy for Azure Cosmos DB SQL API
----

-# Measure performance of entities in separate and embeded containers
+## Lab 1: Measure performance of entities in separate and embeded containers

 In this exercise, you'll measure the difference for customer entities when you model entities as separate containers versus when you model for a NoSQL database by embedding entities in a single document.

-## Prepare your development environment
+### Task 1: Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.